SakuraPuare/github-stats-analyzer/README.md

 - Total additions and deletions across all repositories
 - Language statistics sorted by lines of code
 - List of repositories with star count and creation date (in full access mode)

+### Output Formats

+The program supports three output formats:

+#### Text (Default)
+- Rich console output with tables and colors
+- Detailed statistics and repository information

+#### JSON
+- Structured JSON output for programmatic use
+- Contains all statistics and repository information

+#### CSV
+- Comma-separated values for easy import into spreadsheets
+- Contains all statistics and repository information

 ## 📝 Notes